 Conveniently located to serve the areas of Maryland, Virginia and Washington, D.C.

-Tummy tuck, clinically known as abdominoplasty, is a major cosmetic surgery procedure designed to reduce excess skin and fat from around the waist region and achieve a flatter, firmer abdomen.
-Dr. Franklin Richards and Dr. Dean Jabs are experienced plastic surgeons providing tummy tuck surgery through their offices in Bethesda, MD and McLean, VA.
+A tummy tuck, clinically known as abdominoplasty, is a major cosmetic surgery procedure designed to reduce excess skin and fat from around the waist region and achieve a flatter, firmer abdomen.
+Dr. Franklin Richards and Dr. Dean Jabs are experienced plastic surgeons providing tummy tuck surgery through their offices in Bethesda, MD, and McLean, VA.

 During the initial consultation with their patients in Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and other areas, Dr. Jabs and Dr. Richards will discuss various aspects of the procedure, including the recovery process.